arqtrad/archlit/article.md

-concentrated among foreign designers, such as the Austrian baron and industrialist Wilhelm von Eschwege (1777--1855)---who traveled extensively through Brazil and Portugal before drawing up the plans for the Pena palace---, and foreign patrons, such as the British-dominated Oporto Commercial Association (incorporated 1834).[^3] By the 1860s, however, a growing domestic demand for neo-Medieval and Neo-Islamic buildings, as well as for the restoration of existing monuments [@anacleto:1997arquitectura, vol. 1, p.
+concentrated among foreign designers, such as the Austrian baron and industrialist Wilhelm von Eschwege (1777--1855)---who traveled extensively through Brazil and Portugal before drawing up the plans for Ferdinand II's Pena Summer palace---, and foreign patrons, such as the British-dominated Oporto Commercial Association (incorporated 1834).[^3] By the 1860s, however, a growing domestic demand for neo-Medieval and Neo-Islamic buildings, as well as for the restoration of existing monuments [@anacleto:1997arquitectura, vol. 1, p.
 208], drives the operative need for the systematic study of historic Portuguese architecture.
 The first questions in this study are then: where to look for this historic architecture, and how to look at it.

 The Beaux-Arts architectural method, which by the second half of the nineteenth century is well established in the Portuguese-speaking world